rafaelmorenoco/Crash-Injury-Dashboard-Backend/README.md

 3. Combines and processes the data with spatial joins to add geographic context
 4. Outputs a clean, analysis-ready Parquet file
 5. Automatically updates the frontend repository with the latest data
+6. Checks for data updates on scheduled runs and fails if no new crash data is available

 The entire pipeline is automated with GitHub Actions to run daily, ensuring the dashboard displays the most current data available.